bitterjug/devjournal/devjournal.markdown

 ### 21:00

-To get the preview plugin at any point in time
+To get the preview plugin at any point in time, I'm thinking something like this:

     try:
         import previewdevice